-Prison parent evening expansion plan
+Prison dads to get parent evenings

 The prison now has links to more than 50 schools in the Bridgend area.

-"They quickly saw the benefit that bringing these parent-teacher evenings into Parc and including the fathers could have for everyone involved," she said.
+Mr Morgan-Armstrong said the schools "quickly saw the benefit that bringing these parent-teacher evenings into Parc and including the fathers could have for everyone involved."

 "It's important to remember that 7% of all children in the UK will experience parental imprisonment before they leave school and 65% of boys with a father in prison will enter the criminal justice system.